TextBox — Smart UI JavaScript API

 "default"

-<smart-text-box display-mode='escaped'></smart-text-box>
+<smart-text-box display-mode="escaped"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let displayMode = textbox.displayMode;
+const displayMode = el.displayMode;

 Specifies the parent container to which the dropdown menu is appended in the DOM.
 By default, the dropdown is rendered within its original parent element.
 However, if an ancestor element has restricted overflow (e.g., 'overflow: hidden' or 'overflow: auto'), the dropdown may be clipped and not display correctly.
 To resolve this, you can set the dropDownAppendTo property to ''body'', the ID of a specific HTML element, or a direct reference to an HTML element.
 When set, the dropdown will be moved to the specified container in the DOM, ensuring it displays properly regardless of overflow constraints in its ancestors.
 To restore the dropdown to its original parent, reset this property to null.